diegolopezronda/spalk-tech-test/Readme.md

 * If there are invalid packets, it outputs an error message for each invalid packet and exits with a non-zero status.

 ## Dependencies
+Please install the following dependencies before running the code.

 * [FFMPEG](https://www.ffmpeg.org/download.html)
 * [TSDuck](https://tsduck.io/download/tsduck/)

 ## Usage
+The code is a bash script, it should run in a unix terminal.

 ```
 cat file.ts | ./mpegts-parser
 ```